Sarah Elliott (cricketer): 2010 World Twenty20 triumph

 Elliott had not had an impact with either bat or ball, and for the final group match against the hosts, she was dropped.
 The specialist off spinner Erin Osborne was brought in to strengthen the bowling.
 Osborne was not required to bat as Australia finished on 7/133, and was then expensive with the ball, taking 0/20 from two overs as Australia won by nine runs to finish the group stage unbeaten at the top of their quartet.

 Australia went on to face India in the semi-final, and Elliott was brought back in place of Osborne.
 Elliott was required to neither bat nor bowl as the Indians ended with 3/119, which was chased down by the Australians with seven wickets and seven balls to spare.

 Australia batted first in the final against New Zealand.
 A fourth-wicket partnership of 30 between Leah Poulton and Cameron ended with both falling in the space of three balls, bringing Elliott and wicket-keeper Alyssa Healy to the crease with the score at 5/51 in the 13th over.
 The pair put on 21 runs from 18 balls before Healy was run out attempting a second run after being dropped by Sara McGlashan.

 Elliott made 19 not out from 20 balls, and together with Lisa Sthalekar put on 27 from 22 balls before the latter fell in the penultimate over.
 The Australians ended at 8/106.
 In the sixth over, Elliott ran towards the leg side from mid-off and caught Suzie Bates who skied a pull shot from Ellyse Perry straight down the ground, as New Zealand collapsed to 4/29 in the eighth over.
 Australia went on to win by three runs.

+2013 Women's Ashes and Test century

+In 2013, Elliott was selected for the Australian tour of England for the Women's Ashes.
+Accompanied by her husband Rob and nine-month-old son Sam, she became the first mother to tour as a member of the Australian women's cricket team.

+During the only Test match of the series at Wormsley Park, Elliott scored her maiden Test century (104 runs) in an innings lasting over eight hours.
+With this performance, she joined Enid Bakewell and Laura Newton as one of only three women in Test cricket history to score a century after becoming a mother.

+Final domestic seasons

+In 2015, Elliott signed with the Melbourne Renegades for the inaugural season of the Women's Big Bash League (WBBL).
+She later played for the Adelaide Strikers before retiring from domestic cricket in 2017.

 Personal life

 Elliott's nickname is "Sticksy".
 She is married to Rob, and they have two sons, Sam and Jacob and a daughter, Jocelyn.
 Elliott continued to play elite cricket, and work as a physiotherapist, after her children were born.
 She played her first cricket match as a mother when Sam was six weeks old.

-In 2013, Elliott became the first mother to tour as a member of the Australian women's cricket team, when she, accompanied by Rob and Sam, then aged just nine months, participated in that year's Women's Ashes tour.
-Rob and Sam were both present when Elliott scored her maiden Test century during the tour.
-Jacob was born the following year.

-Elliott and England's Enid Bakewell and Laura Newton are the only cricketers to have achieved the feat of scoring a Test century after becoming a mother.